Savvythelegend/PGDocs/docs/instance_manager.md

     - In longer failover times scenarios, replicas might be declared unready, leading to a cluster stall requiring manual intervention.

-!!!
-Recommendation
+:::tip
 Use the `streaming` and `maximumLag` options with extreme caution.
+If
-If you're unfamiliar with PostgreSQL replication, rely on the default strategy.
+    you're unfamiliar with PostgreSQL replication, rely on the default strategy.
 Seek professional advice if unsure.